Signs You Have Poor Air Quality In Your Home

 Indoor air quality — IAQ if you want the acronym — refers to the condition of the air inside buildings as it relates to occupant health and comfort.
 That's the textbook version.

 Here's the real version: it's everything floating around your living room that you can't see.
-Volatile organic compounds off-gassing from your couch.
-Mold spores.
-Pet dander.
-On top of that, carbon dioxide building up because you never crack a window.
+Carbon dioxide building up because you never crack a window.
+On the flip side, pet dander.
+That's why mold spores.
+Dust mites.
 Pollen tracked in on shoes.
-Dust mites.
+On top of that, volatile organic compounds off-gassing from your couch.
 The list goes on.

 The invisible cocktail

 Your indoor air is typically 2 to 5 times more polluted than outdoor air.
-The EPA has been saying this for decades.
 Sometimes 100 times worse.
+Plus, the EPA has been saying this for decades.
 Yet we seal our homes tight for energy efficiency and wonder why we feel lousy.

 Modern construction doesn't breathe.
-Older homes leak air everywhere — which sounds bad, but actually dilutes indoor pollutants.
-New builds?
+On the flip side, older homes leak air everywhere — which sounds bad, but actually dilutes indoor pollutants.
+Now, new builds?
 They're wrapped so tight that nothing gets in or out unless you mechanically ventilate.

 Why It Matters / Why People Care